livelaughHODL/PolygonDODO_tradingBot/README.md

 ### Additional Information
 The *bot.js* script uses helper functions for fetching token pair addresses, calculating price of assets, and calculating estimated returns.
 These functions can be found in the *helper.js* file inside of the helper folder.

-The helper folder also has *server.js* which is responsible for spinning up our local server, and *initialization.js* which is responsible for setting up our web3 connection, configuring Uniswap/Sushiswap contracts, etc.
+The helper folder also has *server.js* which is responsible for spinning up our local server, and *initialization.js* which is responsible for setting up our web3 connection, configuring Quickswap/Sushiswap contracts, etc.

 As you customize parts of the script it's best to refer to [Uniswap documentation](https://docs.uniswap.org/protocol/V2/introduction) for a more detail rundown on the protocol and interacting with the V2 exchange.

 ### Strategy Overview and Potential Errors
 The current strategy implemented is only shown as an example alongside with the *manipulatePrice.js* script.
-Essentially, after we manipulate price on Uniswap, we look at the reserves on Sushiswap and determine how much SHIB we need to buy on Uniswap to 'clear' out reserves on Sushiswap.
-Therefore the arbitrage direction is Uniswap -> Sushiswap.
+Essentially, after we manipulate price on Quickswap, we look at the reserves on Sushiswap and determine how much USDC we need to buy on Quickswap to 'clear' out reserves on Sushiswap.
+Therefore the arbitrage direction is Quickswap -> Sushiswap.

-This works because Sushiswap has lower reserves than Uniswap.
-However, if the arbitrage direction was swapped: Sushiswap -> Uniswap, this will sometimes error out if monitoring swaps on mainnet.
+This works because Sushiswap has lower reserves than Quickswap.
+However, if the arbitrage direction was swapped: Sushiswap -> Quickswap, this will sometimes error out if monitoring swaps on mainnet.

 This error occurs in the *determineProfitability()* function inside of *bot.js*.
 Currently a try/catch is implemented, so if it errors out, the bot will just resume monitoring price.
 Other solutions to this may be to implement a different strategy, use different ERC20 tokens, or reversing the order.